 Thermal Conductivity of Liquids

-As was written, in liquids, the thermal conduction is caused by atomic or molecular diffusion, but physical mechanisms for explaining the thermal conductivity of liquids are not well understood.
+As was written, thermal conduction in liquids is caused by atomic or molecular diffusion, but physical mechanisms for explaining the thermal conductivity of liquids are not well understood.
 Liquids tend to have better thermal conductivity than gases, and the ability to flow makes a liquid suitable for removing excess heat from mechanical components.
 The heat can be removed by channeling the liquid through a heat exchanger.
 The coolants used in nuclear reactors include water or liquid metals, such as sodium or lead.

 The thermal conductivity of nonmetallic liquids generally decreases with increasing temperature.